Remind Me Again?

 I understand what it feels like to feel anxious or worried that you’re not keeping track of what you need to remember each day.
 It’s a horrible feeling.

-For me, the list of what I need reminders for keeps getting longer and longer.
+If you’re like, me the list of what I need reminders for keeps getting longer and longer.

 I don’t know if that means I have more to do these days, or I am a little less organized.

-Adding things to my calendar works pretty well if I remember to use my calendar.
+I admit, adding things to my calendar works pretty well if I remember to use my calendar.

-I’ve been hearing a lot lately about the “new and improved” Reminders app from Apple, so I decided to do some research and check it out.
+Keeping up with new technology is a big deal for me and I’ve been hearing a lot lately about the “new and improved” Reminders app from Apple, so I decided to do some research and check it out.

 (This post may contain affiliate links, view our disclosure policy for details.)